At St John’s we challenge our pupils intellectually and encourage them to become successful learners.

 We recognise the importance of strong examination results, as GCSEs and A levels can open the doors to higher education and future career paths.
 However, we also firmly believe that young people should be prepared for a life of learning and self-understanding, and we therefore place equal importance upon examined and non-examined subjects.

 The breadth of academic achievement at St John’s demonstrates the varied interests and abilities of our pupils across the curriculum.
-For example, in the last academic year:
+For example, in the last two years:

 - Charlie (Lower Sixth) was highly commended for his essay entry for the Corpus Christi (Cambridge) Bacon Prize for Politics and International Relations